KeyLines supports exporting charts to PDF format in vector quality.

 the doc option can also be passed

-a custom PDFDocument
+a custom PDFDocument created by

 PDFKit: